Sparse and Low-Rank Matrix Decomposition for Automatic Target Detection in Hyperspectral Imagery: Conclusion and Future work

 A method based on a modification of RPCA is proposed to separate known targets of interests from the background in hyperspectral imagery.
-More precisely, we regard the given hyperspectral image (HSI) as being made up of the sum of low-rank background HSI $\mathbf{L}$ and a sparse target HSI $\mathbf{E}$ that should contain the targets of interests.
-Based on a pre-learned target dicitonary $\mathbf{A}_t$ constructed from some online Spectral libraries, we customize the general RPCA by factorizing the sparse component $\mathbf{E}$ into the product of $\mathbf{A}_t$ and a sparse activation matrix $\mathbf{C}$.
+More precisely, we regard the given HSI as being made up of the sum of low-rank background HSI $\mathbf{L}$ and a sparse target HSI $\mathbf{E}$ that should contain the targets of interests.
+Based on a prelearned target dictionary $\mathbf{A}_t$ constructed from some online spectral libraries, we customize the general RPCA by factorizing the sparse component $\mathbf{E}$ into the product of $\mathbf{A}_t$ and a sparse activation matrix $\mathbf{C}$.
 This modification was essential to disambiguate the true targets from other small heterogeneous and high contrast regions.

-Following the decomposition, the first outlined strategy (Strategy one) addresses the background dictionary contamination problem suffered by dictionary-based methods such as SRBBH.
-To do this, the low rank background HSI $\mathbf{L}$ was exploited to construct $\mathbf{A}_b$.
-More precisely, for each test pixel in the original HSI, the $\mathbf{A}_b$ is constructed from $\mathbf{L}$ using a small concentric window, and all the pixels within the window (except the center pixel) will each contribute to one column in $\mathbf{A}_b$. \\ An alternative strategy (Strategy two) was to directly use the component $(\mathbf{A}_t \mathbf{C})^T$ as a detector.
-Only the signals that reside in the target subspace specified by $\mathbf{A}_t$ are deposited at the non-zero entries of $(\mathbf{A}_t \mathbf{C})^T$.
-Both strategies are evaluated independently to each other on both synthetic and real experiments, the results of which demonstrate their effectiveness for hyperspectral target detection.
-In particular, they can deal with targets of any shapes or targets that occur in close proximity, and are resilient to most values of fill-fractions unless they are too small.
+Following the decomposition, the first outlined strategy (Strategy one) addresses the background dictionary contamination problem suffered by the dictionary-based methods such as SRBBH.
+To do this, the low-rank background HSI $\mathbf{L}$ was exploited to construct $\mathbf{A}_b$.
+More precisely, for each test pixel in the original HSI, $\mathbf{A}_b$ is constructed from $\mathbf{L}$ using a small concentric window, and all the pixels within the window (except the center pixel) will each contribute to one column in $\mathbf{A}_b$.

-As for future enhancements, a likely first step would be to evaluate the proposed method on more real datasets.
-Other promising avenues for further research include the use of other proxies than the $l_{2,1}$ norm (closer to the $l_{2,0}$ norm) which can help to alleviate the $l_{2,1}$ artifact and probably facilitate the automatic selection of $\tau$ and $\lambda$.
+An alternative strategy (Strategy two) was to directly use the component $\left(\mathbf{A}_t \mathbf{C}\right)^T$ as a detector.
+Only the signals that reside in the target subspace specified by $\mathbf{A}_t$ are deposited at the non-zero entries of $\left(\mathbf{A}_t \mathbf{C}\right)^T$.
+Both the strategies are evaluated on both synthetic and real experiments, and the results of which demonstrate their effectiveness for hyperspectral target detection.
+In particular, they can deal with the targets of any shapes or targets that occur in close proximity and are resilient to most values of target fill-fractions unless they are too small.